Blog

 Hyperglycemia (High Blood Glucose)

 Hyperglycemia is the technical term for high blood glucose (blood sugar).
-High blood glucose happens when the body has too little insulin or when the body can’t use insulin properly.
-What Causes Hyperglycemia?
-A number of things can cause hyperglycemia: If you have type 1, you may not have given yourself enough insulin.
-If you […]
+High blood glucose happens when the body has too little insulin or when the body can’t use insulin properly. […]

 Read More